emkelley/transmitty/README.md

 3 - Run the app: `yarn start` or `npm run start`

+4 - ???

+5 - Profit: Final output files will be placed on the Desktop in a folder called 'Transmitty Output'.
+The cmd window will close and the output folder will automatically be opened.
 ### Tips

 For quick access, create a batch file on your Desktop that moves into the project directory and runs the npm command to start it.
 Something like this adapted for your use: